ThalesGroup/chaos-engine/README.md

 :heavy_check_mark: - Fully Supported | :white_check_mark: - Some Support |
 | :heavy_multiplication_x: - Not Supported | :construction: - Planned

+For more information on how these experiments are done, please refer to the full [documentation].

 ## Requirements

 Chaos Engine does not specifically require the use of any other significant applications to already exist in your deployment.
 Each Cloud Platform is separately configured with access credentials.